Cartoon-KAPOW!

 A/B Split testing

 Let’s say a copywriter is creating an email campaign.
-The subject line for the email is critical and can be the difference between a prospect opening the email — or not.
+The subject line for the email is critical and can be the difference between a prospect opening the email or not.

-The copywriter would assess the results for subject lines A and B. And whichever got the highest open rate would be sent to the remainder of the mailing list.
+Whichever subject line gets the highest open rate will be sent to the remainder of the mailing list.

-Above the fold
+Above the fold/Hero section

-• Be well-designed and nice to look at
+- Be well-designed and nice to look at

-• Reassure your visitor they’ve come to the right place
+- Reassure your visitor they’ve come to the right place

-• Give your visitor a reason to scroll down and see more.
+- Give your visitor a reason to scroll down and see more

 Active voice